microsoft/playwright/docs/src/test-components-js.md

 ## How to get started

 Adding Playwright Test to an existing React, Vue or Svelte project is easy.
-Below at the steps to enable Playwright Test for a sample create-react-app with TypeScript template.
+Below are the steps to enable Playwright Test for a sample create-react-app with TypeScript template.

 ### Step 1: Install Playwright Test for components for your respective framework